On-Page SEO Services Crafted for Your Content Strategy

 Page Title | Optional 2nd Keyword | Brand Name

 Meta descriptions are similar to titles in that they appear on search engine ranking pages (SERPs), and should also describe the page they represent.
-Meta descriptions are slightly longer than page titles: You have about 150–160 characters to work with, otherwise your description will be cut off abruptly with a …
+Meta descriptions are slightly longer than page titles: You have about 150–160 characters to work with, otherwise, your description will be cut off abruptly with a …

 Page titles and Meta descriptions should provide a compelling description that the user will want to click on your page and no one else’s.
-Since these description appear in SERPs, your top competitors will also be on this page.
+Since these descriptions appear in SERPs, your top competitors will also be on this page.

 This refers to how often a single keyword is repeated throughout the page.
 It’s important that your keywords show up often enough that Google can identify what the page is about, but not often enough to be considered keyword stuffing.